Humberto Leal Garcia

 Humberto Leal García Jr. (January 16, 1973 – July 7, 2011) was a Mexican national who was sentenced to death in the US state of Texas for the May 21, 1994, rape, torture, and murder of Adria Sauceda in San Antonio.
-Despite calls from US President Barack Obama, the US State Department, and Mexico on Texas for a last-minute reprieve, Leal was executed as scheduled on July 7, 2011.
+Despite calls from US President Barack Obama, the US State Department, and Mexico to Texas for a last-minute reprieve, Leal was executed as scheduled on July 7, 2011.

 Early life and crime

 Leal, a mechanic, was born in Monterrey, Nuevo León, Mexico, and moved to the United States when he was two years old.
 He suffered from brain damage and was reportedly sexually abused by a priest as a child.
 He was an illegal immigrant to the United States.

 On May 21, 1994, Leal kidnapped, raped, and murdered 16-year-old Adria Sauceda.
 The girl had been at a party and became intoxicated, and a group of men gang-raped her.
 Leal is said to have offered to drive her home, and the two struggled when Sauceda tried to get out of the car away from the party.

 Official court documents state, "There was a 30- to 40-pound asphalt rock roughly twice the size of the victim's skull lying partially on the victim's left arm; blood was underneath this rock.
 A smaller rock with blood on it was located near the victim's right thigh."
 There was also a stick 15 in in length extending out of her vagina, with a screw at the end.
 Leal claimed that she fell and hit her head.
 No one was charged in the gang rape.

 Two weeks before the murder, Leal sexually assaulted another teenage girl and bit her on the neck.